 VISIT THE ROYAL PALACE AND SILVER PAGODA

-This beautiful collection of grand buildings can be seen from the river front and is a fantastic place to visit.
+This beautiful collection of grand buildings can be seen from the riverfront and is a fantastic place to visit.
 The vibrant colours of yellow and white represent Buddhism and Hinduism, the 2 main religions in Cambodia.
 The Palace is still used today for coronations so is still very much connected to the Royal Family.
 The Silver Pagoda gets its name from the glistening silver floor inside and is home to the Emerald Buddha.

 LEARN ABOUT THE HISTORY

 Before I visited Cambodia, I had no idea about the tragic history of this beautiful country, and I was even more shocked to find out how recent it was.
 Being from Europe I know about the horrific acts of the Nazis but knew nothing of the Khmer Rouge and their brutality.
 Visiting the Genocide Museum and the ‘Killing Fields’ of Choeung Ek is something that everyone should do-it’s a harrowing experience but it’s completely shaped Cambodia today.
-I would recommend getting an audio guide to listen to as you walk round.
+I would recommend getting an audio guide to listen to as you walk around.

 VISIT THE NATIONAL MUSEUM OF CAMBODIA

-This museum is home to the a huge collection of Khmer art and sculptures.
+This museum is home to a huge collection of Khmer art and sculptures.
 Photos are prohibited but the building from the outside is certainly worth a shot or two!
 To be honest, art is not really my thing, but if it’s yours then find about opening hours and exhibitions here.

 OPEN YOUR EYES AT DAUGHTERS OF CAMBODIA